ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 `llama2-7B --question "what is a database?"` we see that the system returns a JSON object with 3 top level keys.
 The first one is `context` which shows the relevant chunks of the Documents that the LLM found the relevant information.
-The second one is the `question` that the user provided.
+The second one is the `question` that users provided.
 The third one is the `answer` of the LLM.

 ```